 Guyra locals have donated 'baby baskets' to four Ezidi refugee couples in Armidale who became parents in the last couple of months.

-The Adventist Disaster and Relief Association provided the eight new parents with plastic washing baskets full of hand-sewn blankets and quilts, little suits, nappies, and bath toys for the baby; and toothbrushes, soap, hand towels, and hygiene items for the mother.
+The Adventist Development and Relief Agency provided the eight new parents with plastic washing baskets full of hand-sewn blankets and quilts, little suits, nappies, and bath toys for the baby; and toothbrushes, soap, hand towels, and hygiene items for the mother.

 ADRA Op Shop manageress Helen Turnham saw an ad on Facebook that Ezidi parents needed baby car seats - which her shop was able to supply.